vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 As expected, the server created its span and thus starts and ends the trace as there are no downstream components.

+### Sleuth Tracer

 Autoconfiguration being enabled on these tests means that we also get a Sleuth component called [Tracer](https://github.com/spring-cloud/spring-cloud-sleuth/blob/6ce9a43f462b1695ac78867eae652f61778a93cb/spring-cloud-sleuth-api/src/main/java/org/springframework/cloud/sleuth/Tracer.java) that gives us flexibility in generating spans and trace contexts programmatically.

 Of course, this means we must instrument the client side programmatically.
-This means extra code and of course the possibility of bugs.
-Hence, test your trace code well!
+This means extra code and of course the possibility of bugs. lets take a look at what this can mean for 'maximal' contact with the Tracer library.

 ManualSpanTests.kt:
 ```kotlin